Enigmatic-Smile/docs/oaas/transactions.md

 - **File Format:** CSV
 - **Property Delimiter:** `|`

-Detailed file structures for both the Inbound Transaction Record and Inbound Cardholder Record are documented in the Fidel API documentation, available Publisher to Fidel Files (Inbound)
+Detailed file structures for both the Inbound Transaction Record and Inbound Cardholder Record are documented in the Fidel API documentation, in the Publisher to Fidel Files (Inbound) section.

 ## Metabase transaction reporting